GhulamMustafa9/2-Way_Associative_Cache_Controller-with-testbench/README.md

-# Cache Controller SystemVerilog Design
+# 2-Way-Associative-Cache Controller SystemVerilog Design

 The hardware description language we are using in this section is SystemVerilog.